Walz says he'll 'own up' when he misspeaks as the Democratic ticket steps up media interviews

 Walz's Fox appearance also touched on the turmoil in the Middle East, with anchor Shannon Bream pressing the Minnesota governor on whether Israel has a right to preemptively attack Iran's nuclear and oil facilities in response to Tehran's firing of missiles against Israel.
 It was a question that Walz did not fully answer during his debate this past week with Vance, an Ohio senator.

-Walz defended a law that he signed as governor to ensure abortion protections, saying it "puts this puts the decision with the woman and her health care providers."
-He questioned the statement by Trump that he would not sign a national abortion ban into law.
+Walz defended a law that he signed as governor to ensure abortion protections, saying it "puts the decision with the woman and her health care providers."

+Trump has said he would not sign a national abortion ban into law, and during the interview Sunday, Walz was asked whether he was calling that “a flat-out lie.”

 On the economy, Walz said Harris' proposals would make life more affordable for the middle class by helping with the construction of 3 million new homes and expanding tax credits for parents.
 He said tariffs floated by Trump could increase costs by an estimated $4,000 a year on a typical family.